sreerammc/DTCBlobUtil/README.md

 # Blob Change Feed to PostgreSQL Sync Utility

 A Java utility that synchronizes Azure Blob Storage change feed (insert and update events) to a PostgreSQL database along with metadata.
+This utility includes three main processors that can run independently or together:

+1. **BlobChangeFeedSync** - Syncs blob changes from Azure Blob Storage to PostgreSQL
+2. **BlobArchiveProcessor** - Processes archived blob files and updates record counts
+3. **InfluxVerificationProcessor** - Verifies archived data in InfluxDB

 ## Features

 - Reads blob change events from Azure Blob Storage
 - Filters for insert and update events only
 - Stores blob metadata, properties, and change information in PostgreSQL
+- Processes archived blob files and updates record counts
+- Verifies archived data in InfluxDB
 - Supports multiple authentication methods:
   - Connection string
   - Managed Identity